nuriel77/iri-playbook/docs/installation.rst

   Nelson is still at pre-release alpha.

 Nelson depends on IRI being installed and running.
-Please check ``/opt/iri-playbook/group_vars/all/nelson.yml`` and configure to match you environment.
+Please check ``/opt/iri-playbook/group_vars/all/nelson.yml`` and configure to match your environment.

 Installation
 ------------